DavitDvalashvili/Art-gallery-website/readme.md

-# Frontend Mentor - Profile-card-component
+# Frontend Mentor - Art-gallery-website

 This is a solution to the [Art-gallery-website]